 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

 A professional photographer guest host guides you on capturing the perfect shots—onboard, in-the-field, and one-on-one.

 Enjoy high-energy tap dancing, captivating harmonies, and side-splitting comedy on an exclusive entertainment departure featuring the dynamo bombshell performance duo, Letters from Home.

-Transfers and baggage handling between airport/vessel on embark/disembark days; cabin accommodations and meals aboard the ship; turndown service; most spirits, wine, microbrews; non-alcoholic beverages; entry fees to national parks/preserves; kayaking; stand-up paddle boarding; gear on loan (yoga mats and a limited supply of rubber boots).
+Transfers and baggage handling between airport/vessel on embark/disembark days; shipboard accommodations; turndown service; most spirits, wine, microbrews; non-alcoholic beverages; entry fees to national parks/preserves; kayaking; stand up paddleboarding; gear on loan (yoga mats and a limited supply of rubber boots); all meals onboard the ship.
 Subject to change without notice.

 Airfare; items of a personal nature; some super-premium alcohol; optional gratuities; travel insurance; port taxes and fees; fuel surcharge may apply.